meilisearch/documentation/learn/core_concepts/documents.md

 ### Document Id

-The <clientGlossary word="document id" /> is the <clientGlossary word="value" /> associated to the <clientGlossary word="primary key"/>.
-It is part of the <clientGlossary word="primary field" />, and acts as a unique identifier for each of the documents of a given index.
+The document id is the value associated to the primary key.
+It is part of the primary field, and acts as a unique identifier for each of the documents of a given index.

 This unique value ensures that two documents in the same index cannot be exactly alike.
 If two documents in the same index have the same id, then they are treated as the same document and the more recent one will replace the older.